 This rug follows the unique Yellowhair family style, which is characterized by a large horizontal format, simple borders, and several rows of plants and birds running perpendicular to the weaving direction.

 Unidentified plant stalks are arranged in horizontal bands across the width of the rug.
 They are adorned with red, white, orange, and beige flowers.
-According to her daughter, Yellowhair based the stylized plants on Wrigley’s Spearmint Chewing Gum wrappers.
+According to her daughter, Yellowhair based the stylized plants on designs she saw on Wrigley’s Spearmint Chewing Gum wrappers.

 Although birds are significant in traditional Navajo religion, Yellowhair says her birds carry no specific sacred meaning, but “express a positive and happy outlook on life.”